• Link to Facebook

 Tags

-architecture bathroom buildings claim class action comedy court case courtroom drama energy consumption energy efficiency environmentally friendly expert witness featured fire & life safety fire protection hilarious history home house HVAC lawsuit marvels massive irrigation system master bathroom medical imaging mistakes modern modern plumbing systems movies plastic pipe plumbing plumbing code plumbing commercials plumbing fixtures plumbing systems rainwater harvesting remodel project renewable sources renovation settlement solar panels sustainability trial verdict
+architecture bathroom buildings claim class action comedy court case courtroom drama energy consumption energy efficiency environmentally friendly expert witness featured fire & life safety fire protection health hilarious history home house HVAC lawsuit medical imaging mistakes modern plumbing systems movies neighborhood opinion personal injury plumbing plumbing code plumbing commercials plumbing fixtures plumbing systems product liablity rainwater harvesting remodel project renewable sources renovation settlement solar panels sustainability trial verdict

 About Us

-Ivey Engineering, based in San Diego, California, with offices in Tampa, Florida and Richmond, Virginia, has performed expert witness and forensic consulting services since 1994.
-IEI serves clients in over 30 states.
+Ivey Engineering is based in San Diego, California, with an additional office in Richmond, Virginia.
+The firm has performed expert witness and forensic consulting services since 1994 and serves clients in more than 30 states.
 Our staff is comprised of engineers, former construction executives and service and repair professionals who are licensed in various states.

 Get in Touch